linz/lidar-qc/README.md

 # Toitū Te Whenua LINZ LiDAR QC Application
 linz-lidar-qc is a command line application that consists of tools to aid in quality checking LiDAR data, created by Toitū Te Whenua Land Information New Zealand.
+Currently only works in Windows operating system.

 ## Installation
 Store code locally and install Anaconda.